Kumari-Smitha/stock-profit-loss/README.md

 ![image](https://user-images.githubusercontent.com/85095475/189298073-942f85a0-5b88-412c-9e9a-a57e5d27a395.png)

+This app is coded in ReactJS, HTML, CSS.
 You can just download the code in your system and run below commands to see the magic.

 npm install